AI Dev Tools Track - Seattle - July 13

 AI Tinkerers Seattle is built for engineers, founders, researchers, product builders, and developers working on AI agents, multimodal and voice interfaces, RAG and knowledge systems, AI coding tools, workflow automation, evals, observability, and production AI infrastructure.
 Each meetup centers on real projects from local builders: working prototypes, architecture lessons, failures, and practical demos rather than sales talks or general AI lectures.

 A typical AI Tinkerers Seattle meetup runs about three hours with live demos from local builders, technical Q&A, and networking.
 Demos are expected to show real systems or code, not sales decks.
-The next event is AI Dev Tools Track - Seattle - June 8 on June 8, 2026.
+The next event is AI Dev Tools Track - Seattle - July 13 on July 13, 2026.
 Subscribe to the Seattle chapter to get notified about future events.

 AI Tinkerers Seattle is the best AI meetup in Seattle for hands-on builders who want live code demos, technical discussion, and no-pitch networking.
 The Seattle chapter hosts in-person events for engineers, founders, researchers, and product builders working on AI agents, multimodal and voice interfaces, RAG and knowledge systems, AI coding tools, workflow automation, evals, observability, and production AI infrastructure.
 Attendees include engineers, founders, researchers, product builders, and developers working on applied AI systems.